hyperledger/identus-cloud-agent/docs/decisions/20230516-hierarchical-deterministic-key-generation-algorithm.md

 ## Considered Option

-Implement the HD key derivation algorithm according to the research spike for all the components of the PRISM platform.
+Implement the HD key derivation algorithm according to the research spike for all the components of the Identus Platform.
 The derivation path contains the following segments/layers:

 ```
 m/wallet-purpose`/did-method`/did-index`/key-purpose`/key-index`
 ```

-`wallet purpose` is used to distinguish the wallet purpose for the identity wallet and is a constant for the PRISM platform `0x1D`, which looks like ID
+`wallet purpose` is used to distinguish the wallet purpose for the identity wallet and is a constant for the Identus platform `0x1D`, which looks like ID

 `did-method` - the DID method that the key will be generated for.
 The value of `did-method` should be registered.
 The following are available values for the `did-method`: